 My lease is up, so I’m moving across town.
 I was looking at apartments, houses, duplex homes, and have decided POFing is like house hunting.
 I’m renting right now and I looked at several places before I decided which one I wanted to wake up in for the next year.
 If I were purchasing a home, I’d look at several more before committing to the first view of every morning.
 I looked at several floor plans before I even went out to see one, and it's the same here: a profile is like a floor plan, and our first date is like checking out the apartment before signing the lease.
-I'm going to leave that last metaphor alone for now.

 What I’m looking for on POF is someone to wake up next to every morning till I don’t wake up anymore.
 I’m not going to decide that on our first date.
 My experience has been that most email contact through POF never leads to a meeting in the real world.
-I can accept that.
+I accept that.
 I don’t feel interested in everyone who email me first, either.
-Please don’t let that deter you from contacting me :) My expectation is that most emails don’t lead to meeting in person.
+Please don’t let that deter you from contacting me ;) My expectation is that most emails don’t lead to meeting in person.
 Without that pressure, I try to reply to everyone.
 I will read your profile to see if we have common interests, something to talk about the first time we meet up, and I presume you have read mine if you contact me first.

 I hope we meet soon, so we can talk about intentions, goals, aspirations, dreams.
 I like caramel coffee.
 I like listening to your interests, hobbies.
 I like talking about mine.

-I dislike being hurt.
-I abhor being deceived.
 I love a well-told story but I don’t like horror movies or rap.

 All I’m missing is you.